hpc-carpentry/old-hpc-workflows/_episodes/01-introduction.md

 What we really want is an executable _description_ of our pipeline that allows software to do the tricky part for us: figuring out what tasks need to be run where and when, then perform those tasks for us.

-## Snakemake to the Rescue

-There are many different tools that researchers use to automate this type of work.
-Snakemake is a tool to create reproducible and scalable data analyses.
-Workflows are described via a human readable, Python based language.

-If you have used `make` before, then you will be familiar with much of how Snakemake works.

-The rest of these lessons aim to teach you how to use Snakemake by example.
-Our goal is to automate our example workflow, and have it do everything for us in parallel regardless of where and how it is run (and have it be reproducible!).

 {% include links.md %}